 Q: How can I find out the reading list for a class I’m taking before the first day?

-A: The schedule of classes lists the instructor for each course.
-E-mail the instructor (firstname.lastname@example.org) to request the reading list.
+A: The schedule of classes in Banner lists the instructor for each course.
+E-mail the instructor (firstname.lastname@example.org) to request the course reading list.
+Also check with the University Book Store.
 Some instructors also post that information on their faculty pages.

 Q: How do I find out who my adviser is?

 A: Once accepted into the major, each concentration has its own departmental advisor.

 Create Writing Concentration: Mr. Jay Udall